 - Assign and incentivise yourself a few tasks each month

 - Take your time with the Budget (and any big-budget items)

 Consider a Wedding Planner + Wedding Planner Book

 The first thing to consider is whether your budget can stretch to include a wedding planner.

 Although a professional planner is not a necessity, if you are feeling extremely anxious about planning your wedding, it might be worth the investment.

-Personally, I did not hire a wedding planner, but I did spend six months following my wedding designing what I believe is the most simple, user-friendly, best wedding planner book – especially for people with ADHD.
+Personally, I did not hire a wedding planner, but I did spend six months following my wedding designing what I believe is the most simple, user-friendly wedding planner book – especially for people with ADHD.
 Additionally, couples with ADHD can use journaling as a strategy to stay organized, focused, and on track – I’ll explain more about this at the bottom of this post for those interested.

 Delegate as Much as Possible

 If it’s not within your wedding budget to hire someone to help plan your wedding, but you don’t believe you can do it on your own, then you can either seek out close friends or family to delegate to.
 If you are having a Wedding Party, then be very mindful of who to choose as your bridesmaids or groomsmen – of course you want your nearest and dearest by your side, but it will certainly be an advantage to have a friend or family member who is invested in helping you stay organised.